Joeppie/Backproject/README.md

 # Backproject

-This is a simple project which implements a backprojection of world-space coordinates into the 2d pixel coordinates of an image.
+This is a simple project which, using some [photogammetry](https://en.wikipedia.org/wiki/Photogrammetry), implements a backprojection of world-space coordinates into the 2d pixel coordinates of an image.

 # Building
-To build, run cmake on the root folder.

-The code should compile on Linux and Windows (using minGW on windows; msys2 is a good option)

 You can use the git-clone command to check out the project to a local folder.
-Afterward, run cmake and then make.

-Users of the clion IDE can also import the code from the folder to whence Backproject was cloned.
+To build, run cmake on the source folder.

+The code should compile on Linux, or minGW, it requires pthread and cmake.

+ You may first need to install pthread via the package manager of your distro.
+#### Msys2/windows
+Under windows, the code can be compiled under minGW, it has been tested using [msys2](http://www.msys2.org/).

+The following packages are are required to be installed to build 64 bit:

+    pacman -Ss mingw-w64-x86_64-gcc
+    pacman -Ss mingw-w64-x86_64-gcc-libs
+    pacman -Ss mingw-w64-x86_64-gcc-libgfortran
+    pacman -Ss mingw-w64-x86_64-gdb
+    pacman -Ss mingw-w64-x86_64-make
+    pacman -Ss mingw-w64-x86_64-libwinpthread-git
+    pacman -Ss mingw-w64-x86_64-winpthreads-git
+    pacman -Ss mingw-w64-x86_64-cmake

+#### Linux
+ git clone the repo, then use cmake to build the solution.

 # Third party-code